CMS has an RFI on DPC - feel free to start planning your comments - I will have a separate post on this in a few days.

-Nebraska - LB 1119 - This is a well drafted bill designed to create a DPC pilot program for state employees.
+Nebraska - LB 1119 - This is a well drafted bill is now law!
+It was designed to create a DPC pilot program for state employees.
 It has passed both the house and senate.
-It was presented to the governor for signature on 04/11/18.
+It was signed by the governor on 04/18/18 .

 Maryland - HB0718 and SB0531 - were well written and should receive broad bipartisan support by appropriately defining DPC as outside of insurance.
 Neither passed the committee level, and HB0718 was formally withdrawn after an unfavorable recommendation on 04/09/18 (Maryland also has a wonderful piece of legislation designed to call out PBMs for their lack of price transparency.)